fenago/katacoda-scenarios/azure-functions/azure-install-cli/steps/6/text.md

-Update
 Use apt-get upgrade to update the CLI package.

-bash

-Copy
-sudo apt-get update && sudo apt-get upgrade
+`sudo apt-get update && sudo apt-get upgrade`{{execute}}
- Note

-This command upgrades all of the installed packages on your system that have not had a dependency change.
+**Note:** This command upgrades all of the installed packages on your system that have not had a dependency change.
 To upgrade the CLI only, use apt-get install.

-bash

-Copy
-sudo apt-get update && sudo apt-get install --only-upgrade -y azure-cli
+`sudo apt-get update && sudo apt-get install --only-upgrade -y azure-cli`{{execute}}